 In 1984, the PYC was formally constituted as a Society under the BC Societies Act.
 Upon this being completed, PYC took over the full management of the marina.
 By this time, the much-needed repairs to the main breakwater had not been completed and demand for space in the marina had grown significantly.
 To deal with these issues, PYC felt that the marina should be expanded or relocated.
 The federal government indicated a willingness to support a new breakwater but the District and PYC had to agree where it would go.
 A site was chosen on Trepanier Beach but local citizens objected and the District would not approve that site.
 The next choice was at the foot of Princeton Avenue but, once approved, studies showed that the lake bed was not suitable.
 So, in 1991 the federal government built a new breakwall at the same location as the previous one and, at the same time, built the day-use docks close to the main commercial area of Peachland.

 PYC has managed the marina since 1984 and has self-funded all significant repairs and enhancements.
 In 1993, the Club purchased and installed the gazebo that functions as its office and storage area and in 2000, a deck area was created and the gazebo moved to be integrated into the deck area.
 Also in 2000, the District removed the requirement that moorage members of PYC had to be residents of Peachland.
 In 2015, the main breakwall was expanded bringing the total number of slips to 60, one of which is still dedicated to search and rescue operations, now carried out by the Peachland Fire Department on behalf of the Regional District of Central Okanagan.
-Two slips are reserved for visitors from other yacht clubs on Lake Okanagan.
+One reciprocal slip is reserved for visitors from other yacht clubs on Okanagan Lake.

 PYC has been fully subscribed for its moorage spots since it took over operation of the marina in 1977 and, over the last several years, has carried around 15 – 20 members annually on its wait list.
-As well, over the course of any given summer, PYC continues to host many visitors to Peachland from other yacht clubs on Lake Okanagan, from Penticton to Vernon.
-PYC has a long and proud history of service to Peachland and the Lake Okanagan boating community, all provided by a dedicated team of volunteers.
+As well, over the course of any given summer, PYC continues to host many visitors to Peachland from other yacht clubs on Okanagan Lake, from Penticton to Vernon.
+PYC has a long and proud history of service to Peachland and the Okanagan Lake boating community, all provided by a dedicated team of volunteers.